Last Revised: 29 September 2022

 Some multinational software and payment providers, including banking and cloud infrastructure, maintain an international network of secure data centres and as such your personal data may be transferred globally.
 Such transfers are covered by standard contractual clauses and binding corporate rules.

-Where our software developers require access to our systems, and may be required to provide access to developers in Belarus, such access is protected by a strict data protecting contract, standard contractual clauses and binding corporate rules.
+Where our software developers require access to our systems, and may be required to provide access to developers in Belarus, Argentina, and Colombia, such access is protected by a strict data-protecting contract, standard contractual clauses and binding corporate rules.

 8. Our Legal Basis for the Processing of Our Customers’ Personal Data

-In general, Encore Tickets collects and uses customers’ personal data when it is necessary for:
+In general, Encore Tickets collect and use customers’ personal data when it is necessary for:

 - The purposes of complying with our duties and exercising our rights under a contract for the sale of goods to a customer;